 1.1General introduction

 Rivers are large and often winding stream which drains a landmass, carrying water down from higher areas to a lower point, ending at an ocean or in an inland sea.
-Rivers are now recognized as important traits in the landscape that provide numerous useful services for people, fish and wildlife.
-They are among the most important ecosystems on Earth and considered unique because of their hydrology and their function interact between terrestrial and aquatic ecosystems.
-(Smith at el., 2003).
+Rivers are recognized as important traits in the landscape that provide numerous useful services for people, fish and wildlife (citation??).
+They are among the most important ecosystems on Earth and considered unique because of their hydrology and their function interact between terrestrial and aquatic ecosystems(Smith at el., 2003).

-The Msimbazi River is an intermittent river that flows across Dar es Salaam city from higher areas of rolling hills Kisarawe in the coastal region and discharges into the Indian Ocean, The River serves as an important water source and its adjoining fertile floodplain provides a good area for farming and animal grazing, but with increasing human activities and changing weather patterns, the perennial river bed has become seasonal.
+The Msimbazi River is an intermittent river that flows across Dar es Salaam and Coastal regions.
+The river originates from higher areas of rolling hills Kisarawe in the Coastal region and discharges into the Indian Ocean in Dar es Salaam.
+The river serves as an important water source as its adjoining fertile floodplain provides a good area for farming and animal grazing.
+However, the increasing human activities and changing weather patterns, have caused this perennial river to become seasonal one.

 Figure 1 To show flooding at Jangwani residents and a map showing Jangwani floodplain respectively

-The river flows into the largest natural salt water (Indian Ocean) in Dar es salaam -Tanzania, the water quality of the Msimbazi River has an impact and contribution for healthy of the surrounding ecosystem The river, which flows through the heart of the city, is severely degraded and under intense environmental pressure due to widespread discharge of human and industrial wastes, including raw sewage from pit latrines.
-Industrial pollution, untreated sewage and open defecation have made the water in the river a toxic soup infested with bacterial infection.
-As the globe marks World Rivers Day, health experts have cited sewage disposal into the Msimbazi River as being responsible for increased waterborne diseases, including diarrhoea, cholera and dysentery.
-(Ahmed at el., 2021).Snaking through the city into the Indian Ocean, the 36-kilometer (22-mile) long river is widely polluted and infested with raw sewage, animal wastes and industrial chemicals.
-As one of Africa’s fastest growing cities, with 70% of its 6 million inhabitants living in squalid conditions in informal settlements, the city is prone to flooding that is often causing waste-water pollution and diseases outbreaks.
-Only 10% of Dar es Salaam residents connected to sewage system’ Residents in Dar es Salaam have for decades watched in disbelief as the Msimbazi River turned into a cesspool infested with run-off emitting heavy stench.
-Investigations conducted by Anadolu Agency revealed high levels of heavy metal in the river run off from local industry and a waste dump near the Vingunguti area, leaking sludge into the river.
+The water quality of the Msimbazi River has an impact to the healthy of the surrounding ecosystems.
+The riveris severely degraded and it is under intense environmental pressure due to widespread discharge of human and industrial wastes such as raw sewage from pit latrines, pollution from the industries, untreated sewage and open defecation (citation??).
+These have made the water in the river toxic infested with bacterial infection.
+Studies show that, Msimbazi River is the major source of waterborne diseases such as diarrhoea, cholera and dysentery (Ahmed at el., 2021).

+Dar es Salaam is the fastest growing city with 70% of its inhabitants living in squalid conditions in informal settlements (citation).
+The city is prone to flooding which results towater pollution and diseases outbreaks.
+Only 10% of Dar es Salaam residents are connected to sewage system (citation).
+Investigations conducted by Anadolu Agency revealed high levels of heavy metal in the river run off from local industry and a waste dump near the Vingunguti area, leaking sludge into the river (citation???).

 This study has established that, while there has been concern over the Msimbazi River Valley as a disaster-prone area, no legal steps or procedures have ever been taken to declare the area to be hazardous.
 (Calijuri at el., 2019).
 Because only 10% of Dar es Salaam residents are connected to the city’s sewage system, the majority use pit latrine and sceptic tanks that produce a huge volume of unsafely managed fecal sludge that often end up in this river.